mrzacq/mrzacq/README.md

-### Hi there, my name Anan but some friends call me Samuel.
+### Hi there, my name Anan but some friends call me Nana.
 I'm fullstack developer 👋

 - 🌱 I’m currently learning React and Express in order to improve my skill;
 - 🤔 I’m looking for girlfriend; just kidding ;